Chang'e 7: Scientific payloads

+Some of the logos of the governing agencies from the countries providing international payloads for the Chang’e-7 mission, affixed to the payload fairing of the Long March 5 rocket: Bahrain Space Agency, Egyptian Space Agency, Roscosmos State Corporation, and Thailand’s Ministry of Higher Education, Science, Research, and Innovation.

 Chang'e-7 will carry a total of 21 scientific payloads, including 6 international payloads, aiming to conduct detailed exploration of the environment and resources in the south polar region of the Moon.
 Mission objectives include fixed-point landings.
 In situ observations of the permanently shadowed crater will be made by the mini-hopping probe, which will carry water molecule and hydrogen isotope analyzers.